 For more information on the Chartered Institution of Wastes Management, visit the CIWM Website.

-As a CIWM Accredited Course, students studying wastes management are entitled to 12 months free student membership of the CIWM.
+As a CIWM Accredited Course, while you are studying this course you will be entitled to 12 months free student membership of the CIWM.

 Benefits of membership include:

 - free copy of CIWM Journal delivered on your doorstep each month

 - free weekly email news service, News Online, delivered to your inbox